 Buckling under the pressure and lack of sleep from motherhood, Persey experiences the five stages of grief that lead her to uncover a buried secret, and gradually she begins to heal with the help of her family, friends, and, of course, brownies.

 Ellen Cardona wrote Brownie Fix to help deal with the postpartum depression she experienced after one of her pregnancies.
 Through her writing, she found that postpartum depression was real but conquerable, especially when one has the help of some dark chocolate and even darker humor.
 When Ellen is not writing, she teaches literature to college freshmen and attempts to help them understand the writing process, though they think she’s crazy because of her love for literature and writing.

 Ellen graduated from the University of Texas at Dallas with a PhD in Humanities with a specialization in Literature.
 Even though she has published several academic works on Ezra Pound, she could not ignore her true passion as a fiction writer.
 Ellen lives in Richardson, Texas and continues to learn daily from her husband and two children.
 In good times and bad, she still enjoys her brownies.

 Ever developing teacher and learner (online and offline!).
 Avid reader/audiobook listener, fan of podcasts, prone to the odd Netflix binge.
 Mum to six crazy and incredible rescue cats.
-Married to Dave and his co-author of Man vs Cat, a book about - you guessed it - our cats (or rather their unusual take on the world).
-Occasional writer of short stories.
+Occasional writer of short stories and poetry.